 2. Wipe Down Your Door Frame

 The cleaner your door frame, the less likely it is to freeze.
-Dirt gathers up, and water can freeze around it, jamming your door shut.
+As dirt gathers water can freeze around it, jamming your door shut.

 3. Replace Worn Gaskets